processfeedback/docs.processfeedback.org/index.md

 ---

 # Guides and Tutorials
-For teachers, students, writing centers, teaching assistants, etc.
+Resources for teachers, students, writing centers, teaching assistants, and more.

 ---

 ## 📚 Student Resources

 **[1.
 Student submission guide](./student-submission-guide.md)**
-→ Guide for students to share their writing process with the teacher or peers
+→ How to share your writing process with a teacher or peers

 **[2.
 How to obtain and share the "Edit Link" of a Google Docs document](./how-to-provide-edit-access-in-gdocs.md)**
-→ Step-by-step guide for students to obtain and share the "Edit Link" to their Google Docs document
+→ Step-by-step instructions for getting and sharing a Google Docs edit link

 **[3.
 How to reflect on your AI use](./how-to-reflect-on-ai-use.md)**
-→ Reflection activities for students to reflect on a writing process when generative AI is used
+→ Reflection activities for assignments that involved generative AI

 ## 🧑‍🏫 Teacher Resources